- UCAS course code

 |Available as a free choice unit?||No|

-This new lecture unit will be delivered entirely by senior scientists from QIAGEN (inc. Vice Presidents) from their Global Development and Medical Diagnostics division.
-Students will learn about current diagnostic concepts as well as how to translate advanced molecular technologies into future diagnostic techniques – as explained by commercial scientists working at the cutting edge of this process.
+This new lecture unit will be delivered entirely by senior scientists from QIAGEN from their Global Development and Molecular Diagnostics division.
+Students will learn about current diagnostic concepts as well as how to translate advanced molecular technologies into future diagnostic techniques - as explained by commercial scientists working at the cutting edge of this process.
 The unit will cover both the science and the regulatory requirements necessary for such developments.
 Though running conventionally (i.e. in Stopford, with Podcasts, Blackboard and an internal Unit Coordinator) the unit is otherwise a unique and extremely exciting opportunity to hear directly from very senior scientists working at a major international Life Sciences company.
-Given its nature, allowances should be made for possible late timetabling changes (e.g. depending on flights etc.) and the final syllabus remains to be absolutely finalised but will be broadly that shown below.
 This unit should be of special interest to the Biomedical Sciences (and related) and Biotechnology (and related) programmes as well as to those students doing an Enterprise project.

 None.
 Helpful units include:

 - BIOL21351: Molecules & Cells in Human Disease

 To explore current approaches in medical diagnostics, as well as how to develop and obtain approval for future diagnostic techniques.
 To consider Translational Medicine and its possible impact on human healthcare.